The Actual Work of Ductwork

 4. Duct Cleaning Does Not Damage Your Air Duct Work

 It most certainly can!
-Certain kinds of ductwork are particularly susceptible to damage.
+Certain kinds of ductwork are particularly susceptible to damage, which is why a professional air duct cleaning company is a great option if you’re not DIY-inclined.
 Before you do any duct cleaning, you must determine if you have the following:

 - Flexible Ductwork: Flex ducts consist of a spring wrapped with a very fragile layer of plastic.
 A layer of insulation covers this thin plastic and blocks the heat from getting in or out of the duct.
 Around that is the outside cover of the duct itself.
 Over time the fragile layer of plastic surrounding the spring can become even more fragile due to the heat inside your attic or the walls of your home.
 This type of ductwork is most vulnerable to damage during a cleaning.
 The older the ductwork, the greater likelihood of damage.